PhilipJonasFranz/SnipsCompilerGen2/README.md

  Under src/REv/Modules/Tools/Util.java you can find some utility functions for binary arithmetic, as well as File-I/O and a method that sets up the Processor with a provided configuration file.
 This is used by the TestDriver.java to set up the runtime environment.
 ## Feature Roadmap
 ### v.2.0.0-RELEASE: Extended type system, extended functionality
+ - Improve Import System: Rename Variables from libraries to allow for same name in different files
  - Implement Direct ASM injection

 ### v.3.0.0-RELEASE: Complex type system, advanced operations